-extraordinary transactions with a controlling shareholder or in which a controlling shareholder has a personal interest; and
+- extraordinary transactions with a controlling shareholder or in which a controlling shareholder has a personal interest; and - employment of a controlling shareholder or a relative of a controlling shareholder.

 The shareholder approval must include the majority of shares voted at the meeting.
 In addition, either: